SanjeevaRDodlapati/QeMLflow/docs/development/CODEBASE_ASSESSMENT_AND_STRATEGIC_PLAN.md

 3. **Continuous Monitoring**: Implement robust health tracking
 4. **Team Commitment**: Regular validation and maintenance habits

-**With proper execution of this plan, ChemML will become a highly maintainable, reliable, and performant framework that can scale to support expanding research and production needs.**
+**With proper execution of this plan, QeMLflow will become a highly maintainable, reliable, and performant framework that can scale to support expanding research and production needs.**

 ---